-- Gray Water Tanks: The gray water tank is another favorite for rainwater storage.
+- Grey Water Tanks: The grey water tank is another favorite for rainwater storage.
 These tanks are approved for the storing various water types including rainwater, frac water, and more.
 If you are collecting rainwater, these tanks can be used to store rainwater that will later be used for utilities, sprinkler systems, and other non-drinking water applications.

 Placement of a Flexible Rainwater Tank